Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 It means, the scheme cannot be adopted by a non-resident and by any person other than an individual, a HUF or a partnership firm (not Limited Liability Partnership Firm).

-2B) Persons / Business not covered under this section 44AD
+2B) Persons / Business not covered under this Section 58 (aka Section 44AD)

-The scheme of section 44AD is designed to give relief to small taxpayers engaged in any business, except the following businesses:
+The scheme of Section 58 (aka Section 44AD) is designed to give relief to small taxpayers engaged in any business, except the following businesses:

-• Business of plying, hiring or leasing of goods carriages referred to in section 44AE.
+• Business of plying, hiring or leasing of goods carriages referred to in Section 58 (aka Section 44AE).

 • A person who is carrying on any agency business.